6dlc/REFiLL/README.md

 ### Contribute instructions
 1) Ensure that you have Obsidian and have an Obsidian vault before starting, also make sure that you have Git and GitHub installed.

+2) Fork the repository by clicking the fork button in the top right.

-2) Open up Git Bash and navigate to your Obsidian vault using the given command.
+3) Open up Git Bash and navigate to your Obsidian vault using the given command.
 You can find Git Bash by searching for it in your installed apps.

 ```
 $ cd yourvaultfolder